nomike/prusa-lack-enclosure-2mm/print-instructions.md

-I printed mine in ASA to widthstand higher temperatures.
+I first printed mine in ASA to withstand higher temperatures but it was too brittle so I reprinted it in PETG.
+But I think even PLA would have worked just fine.
-PETG or ABS are also good choices.
-For all I know even PLA might have worked.

 Some parts need to be printed with supports.
-Organic supports worked well for me and where easy to remove.
+Organic supports worked well for me and were easy to remove.